-BC Clinical and Support Services Society ("BCCSS", formerly the SSO Administration Society) is a society governed by the Societies Act of the Province of British Columbia and is funded by the Ministry of Health (the "Ministry") and the health authorities in British Columbia ("BC").
+BC Clinical and Support Services Society ("BCCSS") is a society governed by the Societies Act of the Province of British Columbia and is funded by the Ministry of Health (the "Ministry") and the health authorities in British Columbia ("BC").
 BCCSS is a not-for-profit organization under the Income Tax Act and, as such, is exempt from income and capital taxes.
+Effective March 6, 2018, governance and oversight of BCCSS was transferred to the Provincial Health Services Authority (PHSA).